Moremar/IT_tutorials/CyberSecurity/Security/Linux.md

 - `-l` : list packages that fo not have checksum info

 Some useful packages to install are :
+- `apache2` : HTTPD Apache web server
+- `links` : in-terminal web browser (useful to see if a web server is reachable for example)
 - `debsums` : used to compare the checksum of deb packages to ensure they were not tampered with
 - `cmake` : cross-platform build system generator
 - `neofetch` : system info script printing distribution logo and info on terminal